-Fans Tell Emily Ratajkowski to ‘Eat More’ Because of This Bikini Selfie
+People Tell Emily Ratajkowski to ‘Eat More’ After This Bikini Selfie

-Emily Ratajkowski is the latest target of Instagram body-shamers.
-A month after she was shamed for her ribs protruding in a bikini photo, the 26-year-old model is under fire again with critics who deem her body as “too skinny.”
+Emily Ratajkowski is the latest target of Instagram body-shaming.
+A month after she was criticized for her ribs protruding in a photo, the 26-year-old model is under fire again by judgmental Instagram trolls who deem her body “too skinny.”
+Shocker, right?

-The criticism spurred after Ratajkowski posted an Instagram on Thursday of her posing in a skimpy red bikini while holding a sprig of wild yellow flowers.
+The onslaught began after Ratajkowski posted an Instagram on Thursday of her posing in a skimpy red bikini while holding a sprig of wild yellow flowers.
 “Labor Day starts early,” she captioned the shot.
-Ratajkowski was also criticized for another photo she posted that day, which exhibited ribs showing while lounging outside in a bikini.
+She was also criticized for another photo she posted that day, which showed her ribs while she lounged outside in a bikini.

 MORE: Emily Ratajkowski Is Being Body-Shamed for a Photo of Her Ribs Showing

-After posting the photos, the “Gone Girl” star was immediately slammed for her thin physique, with critics telling her to “eat more” and claiming that she was promoting an unhealthy body standard.
-Here is what people said:
+After posting the photos, the “Gone Girl” star was immediately slammed for her thin physique, with critics telling her to “eat more” and claiming that she was promoting an unhealthy body standard—a few of the choice remarks are sampled below.

-“Give her some steaks… she looks like she can pass out any second.”

 “Gain a few pounds please!!”